andyroi/AndyArch/README.md

 # dotfiles
--Installation needed before using .config, and make sure to apply the i3 config file as well -for installation, make sure to go for the i3-gaps one -Find proper installation videos before hand
+* Installation needed before using .config, and make sure to apply the i3 config file as well
+* for installation, make sure to go for the i3-gaps one
+* Find proper installation videos before hand

+# Current Things TODO
+* First make sure to look over all the downloaded packages then afterwards
+* Make sure to also get the image for the wallpaper

-List:
+## List:
-alacritty
+* alacritty

-picom
+* picom

-ranger
+* ranger

-yay
+* yay

-polybar
+* polybar

-xpad
+* xpad

-neofetch
+* neofetch

-redshift
+* redshift

-feh --for images
+* feh --for images

-rofi
+* rofi